Café au lait spot

 A type of birthmark which is the colour of milky coffee, hence the name.
-They don’t usually cause any problems, but they can be associated with a disease called neurofibromatosis.

 A substance that is very important for keeping your bone, hair and nails strong.
 It’s found in dairy products and some other foods too.

 A group of diseases that are caused by cells forming in an uncontrolled way.
 There are lots of different types of cancer – some are easier to treat than others and some affect children more than adults.
 Research has meant that cancer is much more treatable than it was thirty years ago.

 A cannula is an extremely thin plastic tube that is put into a vein to give medicines or fluids or take sample of blood.